 The Right Way Negotiate A Lower Internet Bill

-If you’ve ever had an internet subscription, you already know the games that your internet service provider (ISP) is going to play.
+If you’ve ever had an internet subscription for your business or home, you already know the games that your internet service provider (ISP) is going to play.
 You’ll start your service at a low introductory rate.
 Then they raise the rate on you.
 Often the ISP will raise your rate without telling you.

 You’ll be left to discover your higher bill.
 Sometimes the difference is minimal.
 With ISPs like Comcast, the difference can be as much as 40% of your bill.